SwapnilShahGit/SIP/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-Here is the original idea list for this project:
+Here are the original ideas for this project:

 Parser for syllabus
 - Add important dates from syllabus to course calendars